ParasN/ftfmcp/README.md

 - Backend API on http://localhost:3001
 - Frontend UI on http://localhost:5173

+### Deploying to Firebase Hosting + Cloud Run

+If you want to share a hosted demo using Firebase Studio, the repository now ships with a `Dockerfile`, Firebase config files, and a deployment guide in `docs/firebase-deployment.md`.
+The flow is:

+1. Build the frontend and sync assets: `npm run build`.
+2. Build & deploy the Cloud Run service with the provided Dockerfile.
+3. Deploy the static frontend via `firebase deploy --only hosting`, which rewrites `/api/**` and `/ws` to the Cloud Run backend.

+See [docs/firebase-deployment.md](docs/firebase-deployment.md) for detailed instructions, environment variables, and the exact CLI commands.

 ### 7. Ingest WGSN Trend Reports (Optional but Recommended)

 The agent can blend qualitative insights from WGSN PDFs with quantitative BigQuery data.
 To ingest a report: